 In this course students learn how to plan and design digital interfaces using human centric UX methodology.
 This will include user research, wireframing and user flows, prototyping, and visual design.

 Through lectures, demonstration, discussion, and Zoom-based studio time, students will explore theories in accessibility, usability, information architecture, iconography, and user enjoyment/success.
 Ultimately they will apply these principles using industry standard tools to create friendly, elegant designs that take complex processes and organize them into simple digital interfaces.
-Students may advance their skills and knowledge by continuing with Web Design I-IV coursework.

 Specific coursework required for Certificate Students.
 All other students should have equivalent experience.